Prescription Drug Abuse

 Prescription Drug Abuse is a Growing Problem.

-Download, print, and make copies of our campaign materials for your local prevention efforts or visit the N.D.
-Prevention Resource and Media Center (PRMC) to request copies of the materials located below.
+Download and print the following materials for your local prevention efforts or visit the ND Prevention Resource and Media Center (PRMC) to request copies.

 Learn how to safeguard your medications.